The gentle giant of the canine universe, Great Danes are known for being one of the biggest dog breeds in the world.

 However, sometimes this base coat might be a lighter or darker fawn or a red coloration.

-Again, just like with fawn colored dogs, any white mark discrepancies are considered to be a fault.
+Again, just like with fawn-colored dogs, any white mark discrepancies on the chest and toes are not desirable.

 Additionally, the base color amongst puppies may differ with some puppies having a darker or lighter fawn; the prominence of coats cannot be predicted.